enzy/Scup/README.md

 ## Current features ##

 * Run in system tray
-* Monitor system clipboard for changes (mostly Print Screen event) with image content
+* Monitor system clipboard for changes of image or file content (Print Screen, file copy, etc.)
+* Compress multiple files into single .zip
-* Crop image
+* Crop image with rectangular selection
-* Upload cropped image to FTP (or save to disk)
+* Upload files to FTP (or save to disk)
-* Copy image URL to clipboard
+* Copy file URL to clipboard
 * Check for updates on start

 ## How to run Scup ##